tadevilas/Sales_Prediction/README.md

 # Sales_Prediction
 Mini Project Sales prediction

-Objective : To predict the outlet sales
+Objective : The aim of this data science project is to build a predictive model and find out the sales of each product at a particular store.

 Python libraries neesd to install: